Math scholarships for women in the US

 2. How might advances in your chosen field of study affect how people live 50 years from now?
 What changes, good or bad, might society see?

-2. For Masters students
+2. For Masters Students

 Claire Boothe Luce Program

-Claire Boothe Luce was a prominent author, politician, ambassador and conservative figure from the 1950s to the 1970s.
+Claire Boothe Luce was a prominent author, politician, ambassador, and conservative figure from the 1950s to the 1970s.
 Her namesake scholarship program is offered to four-year institutions that show a strong commitment to the advancement of women in STEM.
 The institutions then hand over funds to students.

 When you look for a school to start your graduate degree, ask about this and other programs that run internally through your school.

-3. For PhD students
+3. For PhD Students

 The Hertz Fellowship